Largnaster/Largnaster/README.md

 <!-- EXPERIENCE SECTION -->

 ## **EXPERIENCE**

+### **ICOMM SOLUTIONS SAS** | FULL-STACK DEVELOPER
+*Ago 2022 – Now | Bogotá, Colombia*

+- Supporting and maintaining a web application built with ReactJS and TypeScript for the frontend, GatsbyJS with JavaScript for the landing page, and Django for the backend.
+- Utilizing Git and GitHub for version control and Scrum methodology for project management.
+- Current role started in August 2022 and have been working on it for 6 months.

 ### **CORPORACION UNIVERSITARIA MINUTO DE DIOS** | TRAINEE
 *Sep 2021 – Mar 2022 | Bogotá, Colombia*